jbee/Payara/appserver/extras/integration-testing/guide.md

       ADD jaeger-tracer-lib-1.0-jar-with-dependencies.jar /opt/payara/glassfish/domains/production/lib

 When the Docker image is built, the code will replace the `:5.194` value to the one defined in the JVM properties `payara.test.container.version` and `payara.test.container.jdk` or the defaults defined in `Config.Defaults`.
 That way, even the custom-defined Build files will always use the 'correct' versions.
+It also will replace the `server-full` part with `server-web` for example, when the system property `-Dpayara.test.container.variant` has the value _web_.

 So to avoid confusion, and prevent CI testing an old version, it is best to define the tag value as